There are many great choices for the best hardware wallets for cryptocurrencies. Let’s explore and help you pick the best crypto wallets.

 Ledger Nano X

 Nano X is the latest offering from a top-notch name in the hardware wallet domain: Ledger.
-This can hold up to 100 crypto applications from the vast repository of 5500+ tokens.
+This can store crypto from 100+ applications from the vast repository of 5500+ tokens.

 With the Ledger Nano X, you can buy, sell, stake, swap crypto, and manage non-fungible tokens.